 Similarly, much of the Internet is “off-limits” to search engines and cannot be retrieved.
 Some of these restricted sites need you to sign up, give them a password, or pay a subscription fee.
 Most major commercial fee-based databases and online services with a Web presence fall into this category (e.g., Dialog, LexisNexis).

 Newspapers that require subscriptions or registration, professional association member-only sites, and so on are examples of “off-limit” sites.

-Overall, it is clear that researching on the internet can either be a boon or a curse for good research results.
-However, doing some internet research can at the very least provide a good foundation for your research endeavors.
+In conclusion, researching on the Internet can either be a boon or a curse for good research results.
+However, at the very least, internet research can provide a good foundation for your research endeavours.